-Why is Saffron so expensive?
+Why is saffron expensive?

 Why purchasing Saffron is a good investment?

 Furthermore, Saffron has vast application in the culinary industry.
 From Food colouring, decoration and marinating, Saffron has gained global attention.
-Every chef looks at as a luxurious spice to use in the signature dishes.
+Every chef looks at it as a luxurious spice to use in the signature dishes.

 How much is the saffron price per kg in Australia?